seznam/slo-exporter/docs/defining_new_slo.md

 documentation how to configure Envoy to send the access logs over gRPC can be found [here](https://www.envoyproxy.io/docs/envoy/latest/api-v3/data/accesslog/v3/accesslog.proto).
 Complete example of the setup is [here](https://github.com/seznam/slo-exporter/tree/master/examples/envoy_proxy).

-#### Elasticsearch
-> Currently in experimental mode

-In case you want to compute the SLO based on your application logs and use an ELK stack, you can hook the slo-exporter to it.

-> Warning: in this setup, the slo-exporter cannot run in multiple replicas because it would lead to duplicating the observed events.
-Make sure to be alert on that.

 #### Tailing file logs
 Similar to those previous but requires the slo-exporter to be running as a sidecar to each observed service instance and tail its application logs. slo-exporter documentation [here](https://github.com/seznam/slo-exporter/blob/master/docs/modules/tailer.md)